-The Court of Appeals, the highest court in Maryland, exercising court rulemaking power.
+The Supreme Court of Maryland, the highest court in Maryland, exercising court rulemaking power.
 The current Code and Rules are available online through multiple sources.

 Maryland Case Law

-Reported and unreported opinions of the Court of Appeals and the Court of Special Appeals are available through multiple sources.
+Reported and unreported opinions of the Supreme Court of Maryland and the Appellate Court of Maryland are available through multiple sources.

 Maryland Regulatory Law

-The Code of Maryland Regulations (COMAR) is the official compilation of administrative regulations issues by Maryland state agencies.
+The Code of Maryland Regulations (COMAR) is the official compilation of administrative regulations issued by Maryland state agencies.
 It is available in print and online.